dasarpai/old.dasarpai.github.io/_wiablog/2024-09-22-Why-do-we-conclude.md

 they would hold true regardless of time, space, and circumstance.
 But that doesn't happen.

-Sometimes, it seems that drawing conclusions in life is like seeking death,
+Sometimes, it seems that drawing conclusions in life
+is like seeking death,
-because there is nothing left to seek.
+because there is nothing left to seek after death.
-I am in rush and I want to know the truth,
+When I am in rush and I want to know the truth,
-By hook or crook tell me the truth quickly,
+By hook or crook I want to know the truth quickly,
 So that I can move to another topic,
 Or know the truth before I leave my body.